lucassamuevil/spotify-page-clone/README.md

 # spotify-page-clone
-Este repositório é um clone da página do Spotify.
+Este  clone da página do home do Spotify.